NoelNimstad/noelnimstad/README.md

 # おはようございます！
 I am Noel Nimstad, a programming hobbyist (and the master of unfinished side projects)

-I am currently developing a RPG game in Unity, but along side that I also often develop side projects (most of which get "half" finished).
+I am currently <a href="secondstory.games">developing a RPG game</a> in Unity, but along side that I also often develop side projects (most of which get "half" finished).

 ## Languages
 "Real" language wise I know: